samanbey/czml_generator/README.md

 A QGIS plugin for creating CZML files

 ## Setup

+(If downloaded the latest version from GitHub:)
-- Copy the folder to your QGIS Python plugin folder (typically {your user folder}/.qgis2/python/plugins). `sampleData` and `sampleViewer` folders are not needed there.
+- Copy the downloaded folder to your QGIS Python plugin folder (typically {your user folder}/.qgis2/python/plugins). `sampleData` and `sampleViewer` folders are not needed there.

 - (Re-)start QGIS
-- In QGIS, go to Plugin Manager, find CZML Generator and enable it.
+- In QGIS, go to Plugin Manager (remember to check "Show also experimental plugins"), find CZML Generator and enable it.
 - The `CZML Generator` menu appears in the Web menu

 ## Sample data